Laurence S. Kuter

-General Laurence Sherman Kuter (May 28, 1905 – November 30, 1979) was a Cold War-era four-star general in the United States Air Force (USAF) and former commander of North American Air Defense Command (NORAD).
-Kuter (pronounced COO-ter) was born in Rockford, Illinois in 1905, and graduated from the United States Military Academy, West Point, New York on June 14, 1927.
+General Laurence Sherman Kuter (May 28, 1905 – November 30, 1979) was a United States Air Force general.
+He was a strong advocate of strategic bombing, a member of the so-called "Bomber Mafia" before World War II, and he was a Cold War–era four-star general in the United States Air Force (USAF) who served as commander of North American Air Defense Command (NORAD).
+Kuter (pronounced COO-ter) was a graduate of the United States Military Academy at West Point.